hanabi/hanabi.github.io/README.md

   * It is the first turn of the game.
   * Alice clues Bob number 1, which touches three 1's.
 They are in slots 1, 2, and 3.
   * Bob is expected to play slot 3 (which is the oldest 1).
 If he plays slot 3, nothing special happens.
-  * If Bob plays slot 2, he is performing a *1's Out-of-Order Chop Move*, and Cathy should chop move one card (her slot 5).
+  * If Bob plays slot 2, he is performing an *Order Chop Move*, and Cathy should chop move one card (her slot 5).
-  * If Bob plays slot 1, he is performing a *Skipped 1's Out-of-Order-Chop Move*, and Alice should chop move one card (her slot 5).
+  * If Bob plays slot 1, he is performing a *Skipped Order Chop Move*, and Alice should chop move one card (her slot 5).
-* There are some common special situations that do NOT imply a *1's Out-of-Order Chop Move*:
+* There are some common special situations that do NOT imply an *Order Chop Move*:
   * The 1 that was played was newly drawn and did NOT exist in the opening hand.
 (Fresh 1's always have priority.)
   * The 1 that was played was originally *Finessed* from a clue that happened BEFORE the 1's number clue.
   * The 1 that was played had some unique positive or negative color information on it and could potentially lead into someone else's hand.